patricksongzy/inv-track/README.md

 * add multi stage docker builds
   * will trim down on image sizes
 * add pagination
+* we explicitly choose to allow for negative quantities
+  * in the future, warnings can be added to the response
+* better error handling
+  * fix errors so that data is still returned for the other queries

 ### No NginX
 * ideally we would be using NginX, but since we're not as focused on deployment, the current setup works